10. The Handmaiden (2016)

 8. The Grand Budapest Hotel (2014)

-The top 10 comedy movies selection goes to Wes Anderson.
+Leading the comedy movies is Mr. Wes Anderson’s drama.
 The Grand Budapest Hotel is an adventure focused on Gustave H (Ralph Fiennes).
 Mr. H. is a legendary concierge at a famous European hotel.

 He takes new lobby boy Zero (Tony Revolori), who later becomes his most trusted friend, under his wings.
 The story involves the theft and recovery of a priceless Renaissance painting, and the battle for an enormous family fortune.